Anti-American sentiment in China: 1905 boycott

 In response to severe restrictions on Chinese immigration to the United States, the overseas Chinese living in the United States organized a boycott whereby people in China refuse to purchase American products.
 The project was organized by a reform organization based in the United States, Baohuang Hui.
 Unlike the Boxers, these reformers were modernizers.
 The Manchu government had supported the Boxers, but these reformers—of whom Sun Yat-sen was representative, opposed the government.
 The boycott was put into effect by merchants and students in the south and central China.
 It caused only a small economic impact, because China bought few American products apart from Standard Oil's kerosene.
 Washington was outraged and treated the boycott as a Boxer-like violent attack, and demanded the Peking government stop it or else.
 President Theodore Roosevelt asked Congress for special funding for a naval expedition.
 Washington refused to consider softening the exclusion laws because it responded to deep-seated anti-Chinese prejudices that were widespread, especially on the West Coast.
 It now began to denounce Chinese nationalism.
 The impact on the Chinese people, in China and abroad, was far-reaching.
 Jane Larson argues the boycott, "marked the beginning of mass politics and modern nationalism in China.
 Never before had shared nationalistic aspirations mobilized Chinese across the world in political action, joining the cause of Chinese migrants with the fate of the Chinese nation."

 Wang Jingwei regime

-During the World War II, Wang Jingwei regime established the Anti-British-American Association of the Chinese Nation to organize anti-American activities.
+During the World War II, the Wang Jingwei regime established the Anti-British-American Association of the Chinese Nation to organize anti-American activities.